11 Best Beaches in Malta and Gozo : The Ultimate Guide

 As the name suggests Golden Bay is the island’s golden sandy beach and one of the best beaches in Malta.
 Located on the Northwest coast it is a Blue Flag certified beach with plenty of amenities and beautiful blue Mediterranean water.

 Given the popularity and the sandy nature of the beach, it tends to get fairly busy during the summer months.
 It is a popular destination for a barbecue with the locals, especially around the weekends.
-The crowd tends to be younger with fewer families, there are plenty of amenities from bars, restaurants and there is also a designated area for volleyball, the beach itself has a great vibe, and it is safe to swim.
-If you are looking for something different to do on the beach.
-You can opt for Golden Bay Horse Riding around the beach.
-We highly recommend horse riding around sunset.
-You will be taking along the coast and Golden Cliffs of Malta overlooking Gozo and the panoramic scenes of the crystal clear sea.
+There are plenty of amenities from bars, restaurants and there is also a designated area for volleyball, the beach itself has a great vibe, and it is safe to swim.

 How to get to Golden Bay Beach: Buses to Golden Bay 44, 223, 225.
 There are also plenty of parking spaces available if you are driving.
 Do note that there are two car parks, on by the Radisson Golden Sands Hotel and one near the edge of the beach.